openstack-archive/kingbird/doc/source/usage.rst

 - **backup_gigabytes**: Total amount of storage, in gigabytes, allowed for volume backups per project.

+Key pair is the only resource type supported in resource synchronization.

 Only restful APIs are provided for Kingbird in Colorado release, so curl or other http client can be used to call Kingbird API.